Keeping your employees safe

 Vaccinations for employees

-We at Capital Blue Cross encourage all of our members to get vaccinated against COVID-19.
+Capital Blue Cross encourages all of our members to get vaccinated against COVID-19.

 If members have Capital Blue Cross medical and prescription drug coverage, the administration of the vaccine will be covered according to the type of provider from which they receive the vaccine.
 If a member gets the vaccine from a doctor or other non-pharmacy healthcare professional, the cost of administration and the office visit will be covered by their medical benefits.
 If a member gets the vaccine from a pharmacy, it will be covered by their prescription drug benefits.